MichalMaruska-TomTom/chicken-git/README.md

 The library is split into two modules, `git` and `git-lolevel`:

 * `git-lolevel` is essentially just the libgit2 API, thinly wrapped.
-Most of the function signatures remain the same, with a few exceptions (namely, structures that would go on the stack are automatically allocated and pointer arrays are converted to rest arguments).
+Most of the function signatures remain the same, with a few exceptions:

+  * Structures & pointers that would go on the stack are allocated automatically.
+  * Return values are checked where appropriate, signaling an exception of type 'git when negative.
+  * Pointer arrays are converted to rest arguments.

 * `git` is a higher-level interface around `git-lolevel`, providing record types for each libgit2 structure.